 5. When, in accordance with paragraph 4, the financial statements of a subsidiary used in the preparation of consolidated financial statements are prepared as of a date different from that of the parent's financial statements, adjustments shall be made for the effects of significant transactions or events that occur between that date and the date of the parent's financial statements.
 In any case, the difference between the end of the reporting period of the subsidiary and that of the parent shall be no more than three months.
-The length of the reporting periods and any difference between the ends of the reporting period to period.
+The length of the reporting periods and any difference between the ends of the reporting periods shall be the same from period to period.